 The goal of Rome’s Tulip Park is to allow people to walk between the enormous and numerous rows of tulips, to admire their beauty and capture them all with photographs.
 There's an area to sit and relax to admire the tulips or enjoy a picnic with friends and family.

-Find out about the tulip park on their website: www.tulipark.it.
-The park is opened from 9 AM to 7 PM for just about three weeks until close to the end of April, so make sure you get there before it closes for the season.
-The address for Rome’s Tulip Park is Via della Giustiniana, 260, at the intersection with Via di Santa Cornelia.
-If you don’t have a car but would like to visit the park it’s easy to get there with public transportation.
+Find out about the tulip park on their website.
+The park is opened from 9 AM to 7 PM beginning on the first day of spring March 21 until to the end of April, so make sure you get there before it closes for the season.
+The address for Rome’s Tulip Park is in the RomaEst area, Via dei Giordani 73, inside the Casino Comprensorio and right next to the Villa De Sanctis.
+If you don't have a car but would like to visit the park you can get there with public transportation.